mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 any of the following operations error, the remaining operations are not
 attempted:

+- Check the wire version of the writable server.
+If the wire version is less than 21 (for server 7.0.0), return an error containing the error message:
+  "Driver support of Queryable Encryption is incompatible with server.
+Upgrade server to use Queryable Encryption."
 - Create the collection with name ``encryptedFields["escCollection"]`` as a clustered collection using the options ``{clusteredIndex: {key: {_id: 1}, unique: true}}``.
 If